-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.8)

-All A2B hosts, masters and slaves shall be connected to a single common wakeup source.
+All A2B hosts, main and sub nodes shall be connected to a single common wakeup source.
 This may be a dedicated hardware wakeup source, or a single CAN Network wakeup source.

 Rationale: All devices must use a single wakeup source to make sure that all A2B nodes will startup and shutdown in the same time periods.
+The main node waking up via the CAN Network and the sub nodes waking up via the A2B Bus bias going high is an example of an acceptable network configuration.

 SWR-REQ-393147/A-Host ECU Level Requirements